Mandala: In architecture

 Buddhist architecture often applied mandala as the blueprint or plan to design Buddhist structures, including temple complex and stupas.
 A notable example of mandala in architecture is the 9th century Borobudur in Central Java, Indonesia.
 It is built as a large stupa surrounded by smaller ones arranged on terraces formed as a stepped pyramid, and when viewed from above, takes the form of a giant tantric Buddhist mandala, simultaneously representing the Buddhist cosmology and the nature of mind.
 Other temples from the same period that also have mandala plans include Sewu, Plaosan and Prambanan.
 Similar mandala designs are also observable in Cambodia, Thailand and Myanmar.

 In science

 Circular diagrams are often used in phylogenetics, especially for the graphical representation of phylogenetic relationships.
 Evolutionary trees often encompass numerous species that are conveniently shown on a circular tree, with images of the species shown on the periphery of a tree.
 Such diagrams have been called phylogenetic mandalas.

 In art

 Mandala as an art form first appeared in Buddhist art that were produced in India during the first century B.C.E.
 These can also be seen in Rangoli designs in Indian households.

-In New Age, the mandala is a diagram, chart or geometric pattern that represents the cosmos metaphysically or symbolically; a time-microcosm of the universe, but it originally meant to represent wholeness and a model for the organizational structure of life itself, a cosmic diagram that shows the relation to the infinite and the world that extends beyond and within various minds & bodies.